fricciardi/datetime2/docs/base_classes.rst

    The value for ``day_frac`` must be equal or greater than 0 and less than 1.
    The value for ``utcoffset`` in aware objects must be equal or greater than -1 and less or equal to 1.
-A :exc:`ValueError` exception is raised if the resulting value are outside these ranges.
+A :exc:`ValueError` exception is raised if values are outside these ranges.

 .. classmethod:: Time.now(utcoffset=None)